Make a Mess

 - Put a small amount of macaroni into a cup and tape the cup to another cup to make maracas.

-- Have the children write the letter M on their maracas and hum a song saying the /m/ sound.
+- Have the children write the letter M on their maracas and hum a song with the /m/ sound.

 SEEL Target Texts